Research Professor, Epidemiology

 Dr. McTiernan's research focuses on identifying ways to prevent new or recurrent cancer with a particular focus on weight control, physical activity, and chemoprevention.

-Previously she has conducted a randomized trial of a one-year aerobic exercise intervention vs. control in 173 postmenopausal women to assess the effect of exercise on breast cancer biomarkers including sex hormones.
+Previously, she has conducted a randomized trial of a one-year aerobic exercise intervention vs. control in 173 postmenopausal women to assess the effect of exercise on breast cancer biomarkers including sex hormones.
 Ancillary studies tested the effect of aerobic exercise on immune function and other biomarkers of breast cancer risk.
-She was Principal Investigator of the NCI-funded U54 grant (Seattle TREC Center) investigating mechanisms of energy balance and cancer prevention which included 5 projects and 5 supporting administrative cores.
+She was Principal Investigator of the NCI-funded U54 grant (Seattle TREC Center) investigating mechanisms of energy balance and cancer prevention which included five projects and five supporting administrative cores.
 She led a randomized clinical trial testing aspirin effect on breast cancer biomarkers.
 She was Principal Investigator of a randomized trial to test the effect of a one-year aerobic exercise intervention vs. control on colorectal cell proliferation, apoptosis, and prostaglandin content, and on other biomarkers of colon cancer risk in 200 men and women.
 Dr. McTiernan was a co-Investigator in the Women's Health Initiative (WHI), and directed clinical outcomes efforts at the WHI Clinical Coordinating Center.

 In The News